Inner Child Work

 Get to know Katie

-Katie O’Donoghue is a Relationship Coach who focuses on guiding you to rewire your patterns, so that you can rewire your relationships.
+Katie O’Donoghue is a one-on-one Relationship Coach who focuses on guiding you to rewire your patterns, so that you can rewire your relationships.
 Recognising that every person is the common denominator in their relationships, she uses a mix of inner child work and transformational coaching to enable you to connect with yourself so that you can truly connect with another.

 Katie is passionate about coaching you through your breakups, giving you the skills to manage your ups and downs, and helping you to get your life back on track.
-She’s also passionate about coaching people who are in relationships to overcome fears and address triggers, to learn how to express yourself and your deepest desires, and to up-level your communication skills so that you can create a deeper connection with your partner.
+She’s also passionate about coaching individual people who are in relationships to overcome fears and address triggers, to learn how to express yourself and your deepest desires, and to up-level your communication skills so that you can create a deeper connection with your partner.

 “There’s no easy way to say it but “your stuff”, or your deepest hurts from childhood, will keep following you around until you’re ready to take some time to heal them.
 It’s never just about the ex, the partner, or the parents but rather about the imprints and patterns lying deep within your subconscious mind.
 If you don’t seek to explore those patterns, you’ll continue to repeat them – just with different people.”